comflife/YOLOPv2-webcam/README.md

-# Realtime YOLOPv2
+# YOLOPv3
-A repository for developing the YOLOPv2 algorithm in real time using a webcam.
+A repository for developing the YOLOPv2 model in real time using a webcam.
+Added Bev and more advanced algorithms.

 Adapted from https://github.com/CAIC-AD/YOLOPv2